 Birtchnell, T., Urry, J., Cook, C., & Curry, A. (2013).
 Freight miles: the impact of 3D printing on transport and society.
 Lancaster University.
 Retrieved from https://eprints.lancs.ac.uk/66198/1/Freight_Miles_Report.pdf

 DHL (2016).
 3D Printing and The Future of Supply Chains: A DHL perspective on the state of 3D printing and implications for logistics.
 Retrieved at https://www.dhl.com/content/dam/downloads/g0/about_us/logistics_insights/dhl_trendreport_3dprinting.pdf

 Heater, B. (n.d.).
 MIT’s giant mobile 3D printer can build a building in 14 hours, and some day it may be headed to Mars.
 Retrieved from https://social.techcrunch.com/2017/04/27/mits-giant-mobile-3d-printer-can-build-a-building-in-14-hours-and-some-day-it-may-be-headed-to-mars/

 UPS (2016).
 3D Printing: The Next Revolution in Industrial Manufacturing.
 Retrieved from https://www.ups.com/media/en/3D_Printing_executive_summary.pdf

-Fehr & Peers will continue to devote some of our R&D resources to evaluating emerging technologies such as 3D Printing so we can keep our clients informed and help them navigate this rapidly changing landscape.
+We’re committed to evaluating emerging technologies such as 3D printing, so we can keep our clients informed and help navigate this rapidly changing landscape.